sososkxksodkd/Amogus/README.md

     if not hum then return false end

     local targetWep = RyuConfig.TargetWeapon
-    if not targetWep or targetWep == "" then targetWep = "Combat" end

     if char:FindFirstChild(targetWep) then return true end
     for _, item in pairs(char:GetChildren()) do